onepizzateam/AudioTrove/README.md

 - **VAD filtering** — Silero VAD detects speech vs. silence/music, falls back to an energy-based heuristic if Silero can't load (network, no torch.hub access).
 Which backend ran is recorded per-file, not hidden.
 - **SNR filtering** — signal-to-noise ratio estimated from VAD speech/non-speech segments, with an energy-percentile fallback when no VAD timestamps exist.
+- **Segment-level VAD fan-out** — `VADSegmenter` splits a file into per-speech-segment sub-documents instead of judging a whole clip at once, so one bad segment doesn't sink an otherwise-good file.
+Segment doc_ids are deterministic (derived from the parent doc_id + segment timing), so re-running is idempotent.
-- **Checkpointing** — every processed `doc_id` is recorded in SQLite.
+- **Checkpointing** — every processed doc_id is recorded in SQLite.
 Kill the process mid-run, rerun the same command, it skips what's already done.
+- **Parallel execution** — `--workers N` fans document processing out across a `ProcessPoolExecutor`.
+Filters and transformers run in worker processes; the main process is the only one that touches the checkpoint database and writes the manifest, so parallel runs stay checkpoint-safe without extra coordination.
 - **JSONL manifest output** — one line per kept clip, with whatever metadata each filter attached (`vad_speech_ratio`, `snr_db`, etc.)

 ```json